modir/using-laminas-framework-book/version2/docs/forms.md

 ![Figure 7.23.
 Error Sending Email page](images/forms/send_error_page.png)

-T> You can see the *Contact Us* form in action in the *Form Demo* sample T> application bundled with this book.
+> You can see the *Contact Us* form in action in the *Form Demo* sample
+> application bundled with this book.

 ## Summary